victoriaaoka/angular7project/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.4.

-It is deployed on Guthub pages and can be found at https://victoriaaoka.github.io/angular7project/
+It is deployed on Github pages and can be found at https://victoriaaoka.github.io/angular7project/

 It uses the `reqres.in` free public API